The Voice of the Underdog®

 Q: How important do you think it is that our value systems are aligned?

 Like any great marriage, it’s not imperative that a client and their agency be completely alike and aligned on every little thing.
 But if your values, morals, and ethics are not aligned, you are setting yourself up for failure.
-If you take a tour of the agency, pay attention to the culture.
+If you take a tour of the agency, .
 How does the agency treat people?
 How do people treat each other?
 Does the culture feel like somewhere you’d enjoy spending time, and does it feel similar to your own office?
 What an agency values in their own company is a great indicator of what they’ll value in yours.
 If they run a tight ship highlighted by hard work, authenticity, strategic insight, and inspired creativity this could be the beginning of a beautiful friendship.

 Q: What do you need from us to stay motivated to drive our business?